salihbulutt/Bellabeat_Business_Data_Analysis_CaseStudy/README.md

 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
 The data set consists of 11 csv files in total.
-When we bring them together, we can access the date range 03.12-04.12 and 35 users.
+When we bring them together, we can access the date range 03.12-04.12 and 35 users.I will use only the 5 of the csv files.

 ### ROCCC Aproach: